-Available positions are listed in a notebook in the Environmental Studies office and under the Postings tab on this Web page.
+Available positions are listed on the Postings tab on this Web page.
 Students may also locate their own Host organization.

 A student participating in an Internship is under the direction of the host organization, but also must fulfill requirements set by the Faculty Sponsor.
 The minimum time required to earn 3 course credits is 150 hours, which normally is 10 hours per week for the 15-week semester, but can be worked at a different pace.
 Students may receive 1 or 2 credits for their internships, in which case they must work 50 hours per credit hour.
 Students should arrange their anticipated schedules with their hosts and specify them on their Internship Agreements.